 I could use octopus suction cups for the suction cups on my Nerf bullets.
 That would be very cool.

-By the way, the aquarium has 14 new areas.
 The Tropical Bay of Rays was very tropical.
 It had palm trees and a huge tank full of rays.
 I liked the Black Masked Blue Spotted Ray.
 I just call it a Burglar Ray.

 Zoe the platypus was swimming around instead of hiding.
 She looked very strange.
 She had like a duck’s beak and a beaver’s tail.
 She was nibbling on blood worms and shrimp.
 I learned that a baby platypus is called a Puggle.